Bipolar Disorder Improved with Ashwagandha Treatment

 The researchers also noted that the treatment was safe with few side effects.

-Other research has found that Ashwaghanda may be an effective treatment for depression and anxiety, both elements of bipolar disorder.
+Other research has found that Ashwaghanda is effective for depression and anxiety, both elements of bipolar disorder.

 A hospital study of 64 people with chronic stress found that 2 months of Ashwagandha therapy reduced reduced anxiety/insomnia by 68%, reduced severe depression by 79 percent, and reduced stress by 44%.